 RIP St Saviours Hats, 2009-2022

 The millinery section of my meandering journey through life was sort of accidental.
 Deliberate as a hobby, accidental as a full-time job.
-And now, in 2022, I’m going to deliberately - rather than accidentally, or slowly and painfully - end my relationship with hats.
+And now, in 2022, I have deliberately - rather than accidentally, or slowly and painfully - ended my relationship with hats.